air-wreck/eng4-blog/_posts/2018-09-18-Approximation.md

 }
 ```

-That's a lot of multiplications and additions.
+That's a lot of multiplications (9) and additions (2).
 If we can somehow reorder the polynomial evaluation to use fewer operations, we can shave off some CPU cycles.
 Hooray for micro-optimization!

 [horner evaluation]